doct0rX/CompetitiveAlgorithms/README.md

 # CompetitiveAlgorithms 🐔
-All my competitive algorithms and problems solving for **some Contests and some Job interviews**.
+All my competitive algorithms and problem-solving for **some Contests and some Job interviews**.

 ENJOY 🎉